 This keynote offers a historical perspective on the present situation and provides an overview of the forthcoming telexistence society from a bird’s-eye view.

-He joined the Faculty of Engineering of the University of Tokyo in1973, and in 1975, he moved to the Mechanical Engineering Laboratory, Ministry of International Trade and Industry, Tsukuba Science City, Japan, where he served as the Director of the Remote-Control Division and the Biorobotics Division.
-In 1989, he rejoined the University of Tokyo, and served as a Professor at the Department of Information Physics and Computing till March 2009.
-In April 2009, he moved to Keio University, where he served as a Professor of Graduate School of Media Design and the Director of the International Virtual Reality Center at Keio University.
+Professor Susumu Tachi received his Ph.D. in mathematical engineering and information physics from the University of Tokyo in 1973, after which he joined the Faculty of Engineering of the University of Tokyo.
+In 1975 he moved to the Mechanical Engineering Laboratory, Ministry of International Trade and Industry, where he served as the Director of the Remote-Control Division and the Biorobotics Division.
+In 1989, he rejoined the University of Tokyo, and served as a Professor at the Department of Information Physics and Computing till 2009 when he was conferred Professor Emeritus.
+Between 2009 and 2015 he was Professor of Graduate School of Media Design and the Director of the International Virtual Reality Center at Keio University.
 In 2017, he founded and became Chairman of Telexistence, Inc.

 Currently, he continues his research and activities for the dissemination and social implementation of virtual reality and telexistence at the University of Tokyo’s Research Center for Advanced Science and Technology, and the Institute of Gerontology of the University of Tokyo.

 One of his early scientific achievements is the invention (1975) and development of an intelligent mobile robot system for the blind called Guide Dog Robot (1976-1983), which is the first of its kind.
 This system is known as MELDOG.
 In 1980, Dr. Tachi invented the concept of telexistence, which enables a highly realistic sense of existence in a remote place without any actual travel, and has been working on the realization of telexistence since then.